zmalone/chef-web-docs/source/manage-a-web-app/rhel/apply-and-verify-your-final-web-application-configuration/cleanup/_index.md

-## Cleaning up your environment
+## How to clean up your environment

 Perform these steps if you want to clean up your workstation or your Chef server after you complete tutorial or you want to repeat the tutorial from the beginning.

 ### Remove the cookbooks from the Chef server

-Run the `knife cookbook list` command to list the cookbooks that exist on your Chef server.
+From your workstation, run the `knife cookbook list` command to list the cookbooks that exist on your Chef server.

 Then run `knife cookbook delete <cookbook-name>` to delete any cookbooks you no longer want.

 The [bulk delete](https://docs.chef.io/knife_cookbook.html#bulk-delete) option is an easy way to remove multiple cookbooks.
 For example, `knife cookbook bulk delete . -p` will entirely remove all cookbooks from your Chef server.